slowmosteve/health-data-app/README.md

 - `utils.py` has functions for API call and writing to file
 - `gcp.py` has function for uploading file to GCS
 - updated dockerfile to use local modules
+- updated dockerfile to use `python:3.7-slim-buster` image instead of `python:3.7-alpine` which had issues installing Pubsub client library

 ## To do
 - add Pubsub message after uploading file